Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Abstract

 \section{Abstract}

 We prove that the empirical law of eigenvalues of Brownian motion on the Lie Group $\mathrm{GL}(N,\mathbb{C})$ converges almost surely to a deterministic probability measure, characterized by a free stochastic differential equation.
 This fully resolves a conjecture made by Philippe Biane in 1997.
-Our analysis includes a family $\{B=B_{\rho,\zeta}\colon |\zeta|<\rho\}$ of nondegenerate diffusion processes on $\mathrm{GL}(N,\mathbb{C})$ whose laws are invariant under unitary conjugation, with initial distributions assumed to be uniformly bounded and invertible.
+Our analysis includes a family $\{B=B_{\rho,\zeta}\colon \rho>0,|\zeta|\le\rho\}$ of diffusion processes on $\mathrm{GL}(N,\mathbb{C})$ whose laws are invariant under unitary conjugation.